architweb/ClickUpAlert/README.md

 It summarizes the latest code changes, grouped by author and formatted as an organized changelog, along with the duration.

 ## Features

 It'll Send message to ClickUp chat, including:

 - Project name
 - Triggered by
 - Duration
 - Changelog since last run, grouped by author

 ## Screenshot

 ![Screenshot](assets/screenshot.png)

 ## Setup on ClickUp

 In order to send messages, you need to create a token from a user.
 However, the message will appear as if sent by that user.
-So, it is recommended to create a guest user in your team with a name like "GitHub Actions" or "CICD Messenger", then create a token from that account.
+So, it is recommended to create a guest user in your team with a name like "GitHub Actions" or "CI/CD Messenger", then create a token from that account.

 To create an **API token** within a guest user account:

 - Log in to the desired account at [ClickUp](https://app.clickup.com).
 - Click on **Settings** from the top-right menu.
 - Click on **Apps** from the side menu.